mph-/lcapy/doc/schematics.rst

 ------

 Arrows can be drawn on wires using the `startarrow` and `endarrow` attributes.
-There are many arrow styles, see the tikz manual.
+There are many arrow styles, see the `Tikz manual <https://pgf-tikz.github.io/pgf/pgfmanual.pdf>`_.
 For example,

 .. literalinclude:: examples/schematics/arrows.sch